I'm trying to change my relationship with my desk

 For example, the moment I sit down at my dinner table with a cup of chai, my mind automatically shifts into journaling mode.
 I don’t have to make an effort, it just happens.
 I can write thousands of words from that specific spot in my house.

 But having these strong associations with certain spaces in my house means it can be difficult to use them for other tasks.
-I’ve been trying to write short fiction over the last few months, and the only place in my house that’s comfortable enough for long hours of work is my home office.
-Every time I’m in there, I have to fight the urge to work on a programming side-project or catch up on my programming newsletters.
+I’ve been trying to write short fiction over the last few months, and the only place in my house that’s comfortable enough for long hours of work is my home office—the same home office that I use for working on my software projects.
+Every time I try to use this space for creative writing, I have to fight the urge to work on a programming side-project instead.

-I’ve found one solution that’s kinda been working: instead of changing the location where I write fiction, what if I change my state of mind instead?
+I’ve found one solution that’s yielded positive results: instead of changing the location where I write fiction, what if I change my state of mind instead?

-I’ve only been doing this for a few days now, so maybe it’s just the novelty that’s keeping me going, but it’s working so far and I’m not going to question it.
-I’ve almost finished writing a short story I’ve been struggling to finish for a few months, so that counts for something.
+I’ve only been doing this for a few days now, so it might just be the novelty that’s keeping me going.
+But I don’t want to jinx myself by questioning a process that’s producing results.
+I’ve almost finished writing a short story I’ve been struggling to finish for a few months, and that counts for something.
 Right?

 Nothing can save us forever, but a lot of things can save us right now.
 When my new strategy stops working, I’ll try something else.